HOW IT WORKS

 Clarity wins trust, and trust wins loyalty.

-These six other changes went live.
-Each removed a layer of confusion from checkout and subscription management.
+These four other changes went live.
+Each removed a layer of confusion from checkout and subscription management without changing the business model.

 Compromise breeds excellent work.

 The rejected concept taught me more than any approved design.
-Respecting constraints and negotiating with stakeholders sharpened every decision that followed.
+Respecting constraints and working closely with stakeholders always results in better solutions.

 The system became more usable.